timothee-haudebourg/btree-slab/README.md

 	<td><a href="https://github.com/timothee-haudebourg/local-btree">Repository</a></td>
 </tr></table>

-This crate provides an alternative implementation to the standard `BTreeMap` and `BTreeSet` data structures.
+This crate provides an alternative implementation to the standard `BTreeMap` and `BTreeSet` data structures based on a slab data-structure.
 In principle,
-the implementation is more flexible and more memory efficient.
+this implementation is more flexible and more memory efficient.
 It is more flexible by providing an extended set of low-level operations on B-Trees through the `BTreeExt` trait which can be used to further extend the functionalities of the `BTreeMap` collection.
 In addition,
-the exact node allocation scheme is abstracted by a type parameter that can be instanciated by any data strucutre implementing slab-like operations.
+the underlying node allocation scheme is abstracted by a type parameter that can be instanciated by any data strucutre implementing slab-like operations.
 By default,
 the `Slab` type (from the `slab` crate) is used,